Bald Taper Fade Haircuts

 Side view of man with bald fade haircut with voluminous curly top and ice pick sideburns

-Looking for something sharp and distinctive?
-The bald fade with ice-pick sideburns adds attitude to your fade.
-The sides taper down clean to the skin, then finish in narrow, pointed sideburns that draw attention to your jawline.
+Looking for something distinctive?
+The bald fade with ice-pick sideburns adds attitude.
+The sides taper clean to the skin, then finish in narrow, pointed sideburns that draw attention to the jaw.

-This version works best for men who like crisp detailing and defined facial features.
-The high bald taper fade complements the strong lines, giving a modern yet classic balance.
+It works best if you like crisp detail and defined features.
+The high fade complements the strong lines for a modern but classic balance.
 Keep the sideburns trimmed weekly for that fresh-cut precision.

 Gentleman’s Cut with High Skin Fade